-Everybody knows that Street Fighter is one of the most popular video games of all-time.
-But the recent 2016 edition of the fighting game has also proven to be a big hit in the esports realm.
-Read our review of Street Fighter 5 to learn more about how this epic franchise has survived into the modern era.
+Everybody knows that Street Fighter is one of the most popular video games of all time.
+The recent 2016 edition of the fighting game has also proven to be a big hit in the esports realm.
+Read our review of Street Fighter 5 to learn more about how this epic franchise has survived in the modern era.

 The best of all Street Fighter games

 All Street Fighter games are intense combat games where players must fight against their opponents.
 Ever since Capcom released the first Street Fighter title in 1987, its side-scrolling fighting action became a massive global gaming hit.
 And although there is still plenty of debate about whether Street Fighter or Tekken is the best fighting game of all-time, there is little doubt that Street Fighter V is the best title in the franchise.
-With over 40 million in franchise sales, it’s clear that Street Fighter games are here to stay.
-But what is it about the latest version that makes Street Fighter and esports such perfect partners for each other?
+With over 40 million in game sales, it’s clear that Street Fighter games are here to stay.
+But what is it about the latest version that makes Street Fighter and esports such a good combo?

-Our Street Fighter 5 review will give you a quick introduction to this awesome title so that you will instantly see why this fighting game has become such a massive esports sensation.
-So that whether you want to want to play the game, or even take a bet on Street Fighter V, be sure to read more about this bruising combat title.
+Our Street Fighter 5 review will give you a quick introduction to this awesome title, so that you will instantly see why this fighting game has become such a massive esports sensation.
+Whether you want to want to play the game, or even place a bet on Street Fighter V, be sure to read more about this combat title.

 How have Street Fighter games become so successful?

 On paper, the Street Fighter franchise is little different from many other hand-to-hand combat games.
-But what keeps this Capcom title ahead of its competitors is an enviable combination of lightning-fast gameplay, stylish graphics and an ever-growing selection of Street Fighter characters to play with.
+What keeps this Capcom title ahead of its competitors is an enviable combination of lightning-fast gameplay, stylish graphics and an ever-growing selection of Street Fighter characters to play with.

 With over $10 billion in revenues, it’s clear that Capcom have put plenty of effort into ensuring that Street Fighter continues to feel fresh and relevant for today’s gaming scene.
 Whilst Capcom have clung onto the two-dimensional sideways-scrolling gameplay of the 1987 original, they have introduced many more new features that should help Street Fighter continue to pick up new fans.

 From cross-platform gameplay to some great new Street Fighter characters, there’s plenty here to appeal to a younger generation of gamers.
-And whilst the battle between Street Fighter and Tekken continues to rage, it’s clear that it’s Street Fighter’s esports ambitions that could be its saving grace.
+And whilst the battle between Street Fighter and Tekken continues to rage, it’s clear that it’s Street Fighter’s esports ambitions that could put it ahead of the competition.

 What are the key ingredients of Street Fighter 5?